The 'Chinazation' of Cambodia

-The changing skyline may draw the most attention, but Chinese investment in Cambodia goes far beyond real estate.
+BRIDGES AND ROADS The changing skyline may draw the most attention, but Chinese investment in Cambodia goes far beyond real estate.

 On March 6, Cambodian Prime Minister Hun Sen and Chinese Ambassador to Cambodia Xiong Bo sat on separate construction vehicles in Phnom Penh.
 The officials, along with about 600 locals, were at the groundbreaking ceremony for the western portion of the No. 2 ring road project.
 This scene has played out countless times across the country, with the prime minister and Chinese ambassador on hand to celebrate the completion of new roads, bridges and other projects supported by Beijing.

 "Thanks for all the assistance," Hun Sen told a business delegation from China on Dec.
 1. "I can say that fraternal friend China has helped build the longest road, approximately 1,500km long, and seven bridges totaling approximately 3,104 meters long," he said.